opendocsg/opendoc-supreme-court-judgements/2019_SGHC_66/report.md

 In any case, civil procedure mechanisms afford innocent parties adequate legal remedies in the event of abuses of process.
 For instance, a plaintiff can apply for summary judgment against a defendant pursuant to O 14 of the ROC: at \[157\]–\[159\].

 18      _Sunbreeze Group Investments Ltd and others v Sim Chye Hock Ron_ (“_Sunbreeze_”) applied _Lee Tat_ two months after it was decided.
-At \[37\], the Court of Appeal reiterated its finding in _Lee Tat_ that the tort of abuse of process is not recognised in Singapore.[\[note: 13\]](#Ftn_13)
+At \[37\], the Court of Appeal reiterated its finding in _Lee Tat_ that the tort of abuse of process is not recognised in Singapore.[^13]

 19     Accordingly, as the defendant’s counterclaim discloses no _recognised_ cause of action, let alone a reasonable one, it should be struck out.

 20     The plaintiff sought costs on an indemnity basis.
 The defendant had known about the decision in _Lee Tat_ when he filed the counterclaim.
 Knowingly pursuing a hopeless claim is a factor that might lead to an award of indemnity costs: _Tan Chin Yew Joseph v Saxo Capital Markets Pte Ltd_ at \[99\], citing _Three Rivers District Council v The Governor and Co of the Bank of England (No 6)_ \[2006\] EWHC 816 (Comm) at \[25\].
-Wholly unmeritorious conduct could also lead to an award of indemnity costs: _Anne Joseph Aaron (m w) and Others v Cheong Yip Seng and Others_ .[\[note: 14\]](#Ftn_14)
+Wholly unmeritorious conduct could also lead to an award of indemnity costs: _Anne Joseph Aaron (m w) and Others v Cheong Yip Seng and Others_ .[^14]

 #### The defendant’s case

 21     The defendant submitted that the Court of Appeal should reconsider the position it took in _Lee Tat_ as to whether the tort of abuse of process exists in Singapore law.
-The present case can be distinguished as it involves the constitutional right of freedom of expression under Art 14(1)(_a_) of the Constitution of the Republic of Singapore (1985 Rev Ed, 1999 Reprint) (“the Constitution”). _Lee Tat_ had not been concerned with this issue.[\[note: 15\]](#Ftn_15)
+The present case can be distinguished as it involves the constitutional right of freedom of expression under Art 14(1)(_a_) of the Constitution of the Republic of Singapore (1985 Rev Ed, 1999 Reprint) (“the Constitution”). _Lee Tat_ had not been concerned with this issue.[^15]

 22     Furthermore, _Lee Tat_ had failed to address whether the tort of abuse of process should apply in exceptions where there is an abuse of a public function.
 The defendant drew an analogy to the tort of malicious prosecution, which the Court of Appeal noted at \[91\] is a “tool for constraining the arbitrary exercise of the powers of public prosecuting authorities”, citing _Crawford Adjusters (Cayman) Ltd v Sagicor General Insurance (Cayman) Ltd_ \[2014\] AC 366 at \[145\]. _Lee Tat_ had declined to extend the tort of malicious prosecution to civil claims generally (at \[91\]), but accepted that the tort could apply in special and limited circumstances where there has been an abuse of a public function (at \[96\]).

-23     On this basis, the defendant argued that the Court of Appeal should have held that the _tort of abuse of process_ would be available in the same limited circumstances where there is a need to restrain the abuse of a public function in situations where freedom of expression is exercised in the private sphere.[\[note: 16\]](#Ftn_16)
+23     On this basis, the defendant argued that the Court of Appeal should have held that the _tort of abuse of process_ would be available in the same limited circumstances where there is a need to restrain the abuse of a public function in situations where freedom of expression is exercised in the private sphere.[^16]

 ### Whether a reasonable cause of action exists